owncloud-archive/nexus/README.md

 1. a caddy server, used as reverse proxy
 2. kopanod as IdP
 3. phoenix es web interface
-4. revad as storage layer and webdav service
-5. openldap as user database with example users
+4. openldap as user database with example users
+5. revad as webdav service and storag provider
+   - oidc based auth is provided on port 8443 by
+     - the ocdavsvc webdav api service
+     - the authsvc authentication service
+   - basic auth is provided on port 8444
+     - the ocdavsvc-basic webdav api service
+     - the authsvc-ldap authentication service
+   - storageprovidersvc sits on top of eos

+6. eos as the underlying storage technology

 The `Makefile` has help:
 ```